apostrophecms/uploadfs/README.md

 There is no API to retrieve information about previously uploaded files.
 This is intentional.
 Constantly manipulating directory information is much slower in the cloud than on a local filesystem and you should not become reliant on it.
 Your code should maintain its own database of file information if needed, for instance in a MongoDB collection.

+## CHANGES IN 0.3.2

+Starting in version 0.3.2, you can copy files back out of uploadfs with `copyOut`.
+You should not rely heavily on this method, but it is occasionally unavoidable, for instance if you need to crop an image differently.
+When possible, cache files locally if you may need them locally soon.

 ## CHANGES IN 0.3.0

 Starting in version 0.3.0, you must explicitly create an instance of uploadfs.
 This allows you to have more than one, separately configured instance, and it also avoids serious issues with modules not seeing the same instance automatically as they might expect.
 For more information see [Singletons in #node.js modules cannot be trusted, or why you can't just do var foo = require('baz').init()](http://justjs.com/posts/singletons-in-node-js-modules-cannot-be-trusted-or-why-you-can-t-just-do-var-foo-require-baz-init).